newaetech/opentitan/doc/ug/getting_started_bergen.md

 ./util/bergenloader.py -fw build-bin/sw/device/examples/hello_world/hello_world_fpga_nexysvideo.bin
 ```

 Observe the output both on the board and the serial console.
 Type any text into the console window.
+You can check the printed `hello_world.c:66] Built at:` message to confirm you are in fact running your own build, and not the original file.

 Exit `screen` by pressing CTRL-a k, and confirm with y.